 Step 3: Edit partition size one by one with additional disk space.
 Start from the last partition (here is E:).

-Besides cloning disk partition on Windows Server 2008, NIUBI Partition Editor helps shrink, extend, move, merge, convert, hide, defrag, wipe, scan partition and much more.
+Besides cloning disk partition in Windows Server 2008/2012/2016/2019/2022, NIUBI Partition Editor helps you shrink, extend, move, merge, convert, hide, defrag, wipe, scan partition, optimize file system and much more.